edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-11-11-employee-development-plan.md

 The good news about employee development plans is that you don’t have to reinvent the wheel to make a good one.
 Once you’ve decided to move forward, there are a variety of templates that can make your job easier.

-There are two main types of employee development plan templates.
-For example:
+There are two main types of employee development plan templates:

 1. Consider an [individual employee development plan template](https://www.indeed.com/hire/c/info/individual-development-plan-examples) in the early stages of your organization’s process.
 This helps employees reflect on their personal career goals and how they might align with your organization.
 2. A [succession planning template](https://www.sigmaassessmentsystems.com/succession-planning-template/) helps your organization look towards the future to figure out where the company needs to hire or expand.
 It also articulates what resources are already present (and if they need to be developed further).